JJ/hoborg/text/text.md

 springs.
 But all that is lost to me.
 When Florida was no longer a state of the Union all was taken from me, all the train lines I had painstakingly gathered were, overnight, property of the people of Florida.
 I lost fuck-all.
-It was stolen by these damn fanatics!
+It was robbed by these damn fanatics!

 Down and out and with ten thousand pesos in Mobile and Panama City.
 ---------------------------------------------------------------------